Dental Customer Service Ideas To Implement

 Dental Customer Service Ideas Bring The Team Together

 Dental customer service ideas open the door for great team building!
 Because every member of the team has a different role, each team member has a unique perspective.
 And this is a good thing!
 Plan a team meeting to talk about the patient experience in your individual practice.
 Then, create a plan to implement any change.
-And keep in mind, small a simple change can produce huge results.
+And keep in mind, a small simple change can produce huge results.
 Think about the little things.

 Designate one team member as the record keeper.
 The recorder can post final minutes and decisions or distribute copies to each team member later on.
 This is a position the team may consider rotating.
 Decide at the meeting if this a shared position.
 And how often you might want to rotate the lead and record keeping tasks.
 As one person will also need to lead the meeting.
 Wait!
 Will there be ongoing meetings about customer service ideas?
 I hope so!